leofavre/canivete/docs/index.md

 <a name="beforeFirst"></a>
 ### `beforeFirst(str, delimiter)`

-Given two strings, returns a new one formed by the characters **before the first occurrence** of the second string in the first.
+Returns the string formed by the characters **before the first occurrence** of the delimiter in a base string.

-Returns an empty string if nothing is found.

-Note that non-string parameters will be automatically converted to strings.
+If the delimiter is not found, the function returns `undefined`.

 #### Parameters